 Hi.
-I’m Wayne Burgan and here is the story of my first business.
+I’m Wayne Burgan, one of the founders of the Academy, and here is the story of my first business.
 It provides a simple example that illustrates the difference between Cash Flow and Profit.

 One of my passions as a teenager was music.